 There are several options for purchasing a smokeless fire pit (we hope to review them all here soon) and there are some nuanced differences between each one.
 If you are crafty and are comfortable with doing some light metalwork, you might be interested in building your own DIY smokeless fire pit.
-If not, below are links* to the most popular fire pits on the market.
+Otherwise, you may want to think through what type of fire pit you should buy.
+To help you weed through the rest of the internet, here are some links* to the most popular fire pits on the market.

 - Breeo Double Flame – This is Breeo’s answer to the Solo pit.
 The 19″ version is very comparable in price ($339) and features to the Bonfire.
 It has a modern, straight-line look, as opposed to the Bonfire’s subtle curves.
 Breeo also sells an Outpost Grill accessory for an easy open-fire grilling option for an additional $120.